ovh/docs/pages/platform/data-processing/41_TUTORIAL_wordcount/guide.en-gb.md

 ---
 title: Python : Word count with Apache Spark
 slug: wordcount-spark
 excerpt: Couting occurences of words in a file is a basic example about how using Apache Spark.
-Let's find how !
+Let's find out how !
 section: Tutorials
 order: 2
 ---